shaunuk/picar/README.md

 You should now be fairly confident about controlling the servos and powering your pi from the RC platform.
 Just modify what's in 'pwm_test2' and keep running it till you are happy with how it all works.

-Enter your platform specific constants into the 'readme' file.
+Enter your platform specific constants into the 'readme' file; we'll use them later to do some scaling.

 ###Configure PI to use Smartphone WiFi
 We now need to set your Pi up to use your phone as wifi.